Jeff Buckley: Concert tours

 Buckley spent much of the next year and a half touring internationally to promote Grace.
 Following Buckley's Peyote Radio Theater tour, the band began a European tour on August 23, 1994, starting with performances in the UK and Ireland.
 The tour continued in Scandinavia and, throughout September, numerous concerts in Germany were played.
 The tour ended on September 22 with a concert in Paris.
-A gig on September 24 in New York dovetailed on to the end of the European tour and Buckley and band spent the next month relaxing and rehearsing.
+A gig on September 24 in New York dovetailed with the end of the European tour and Buckley and band spent the next month relaxing and rehearsing.

-A tour of Canada and the U.S. began on October 19, 1994, at CBGB's.
+A tour of Canada and the U.S. began on October 19, 1994, at CBGB, New York City.
 The tour was far reaching with concerts held on both East and West Coasts of the U.S. and a number of performances in central and southern states.
 The tour ended two months later on December 18 at Maxwell's in Hoboken, New Jersey.
 After another month of rest and rehearsal, the band commenced a second European tour, this time mainly for promotion purposes.
 The band began the tour in Dublin.
 The short tour largely consisted of promotional work in London and Paris.

 In late January, the band did their first tour of Japan, playing concerts and appearing for promotion of the album and newly released Japanese single "Last Goodbye".
-The band returned to Europe on February 6 and toured various Western European countries before returning to the U.S. on March 6.
+The band returned to Europe on February 6.
+He toured various Western European countries before returning to the U.S. on March 6.
 Among the gigs performed during this period, Buckley and his band performed at a 19th-century-built French venue, the Bataclan, and material from the concert was recorded and later released in October of that year as a four track EP, Live from the Bataclan.
 Songs from a performance on February 25, at the venue Nighttown in Rotterdam, were released as a promotional-only CD, So Real.